-Property values are on the rise in Bourbonnais and the Village portion of the property tax levy is currently at 5.2% of total property tax bill.
-Management will continue to control expenses in order to provide quality services to our residents.
-The Village will need to be cautious of reductions that have been discussed in the Illinois General Assembly that will reduce the amount of income tax distributions the Village receives.
-Planning for proposed reductions could limit some of the services that the Village provides should those cuts be enacted.
+The Village will need to be cautious of reductions which have been discussed in the Illinois General Assembly possibly reducing the amount of income tax distributions the Village receives.
+Planning for proposed reductions could limit some of the services the Village provides should those cuts be enacted.